 Davi lives with his mother.
-At home, duties include making beds and running errands.
+He is responsible for making beds and running errands.
 His mother maintains the home.
 There are 2 children in the family.

 Your love and support will help Davi to receive the assistance he needs to develop his potential.
 Please pray for him.